sinabaghal/sinabaghal.github.io/_pages/deepsmoothing.md

 <img src="http://sinabaghal.github.io/images/ref_VOl.png" width="100%" height="100%">
 </p>

 Click [here](https://sinabaghal.github.io/files/deepsmoothing/IVS_Deep_Smoothing_Github.pdf) to access a technical report with additional details.
-Python code can be found [here](https://github.com/sinabaghal/sinabaghal.github.io/tree/master/files/codes/deepsmoothing).

-For convenience, we include the main body of the code below.
+The project code is also available [here](https://github.com/sinabaghal/sinabaghal.github.io/tree/master/files/codes/deepsmoothing).
+For convenience, we include the main body of the code below as well.
 Please ensure you have utils.py from above link available to run it successfully.

 ```rb
 """